vtexan/emcdotnext-minecraft/README.md

 ## Process

-This is documentation is based on Mac OSX:
+This documentation is based on Mac OSX:
 Open Terminal
 Create a projects folder "mkdir projects"